code4fukui/Nand/README.md

 ## 4. Operations

-Only one arithmetic operation "nor".
+Only one arithmetic operation "nand".

-- ex: val = 0 nor 0 (The value 1 is assigned to val.)
+- ex: val = 0 nand 0 (The value 1 is assigned to val.)
-- ex: val = 0 nor 1 (The value 0 is assigned to val.)
+- ex: val = 0 nand 1 (The value 0 is assigned to val.)
-- ex: val = 1 nor 0 (The value 0 is assigned to val.)
+- ex: val = 1 nand 0 (The value 0 is assigned to val.)
-- ex: val = 1 nor 1 (The value 0 is assigned to val.)
+- ex: val = 1 nand 1 (The value 0 is assigned to val.)

 ## 5. Conditional Statements